Epoxy vs Polyaspartic Flooring

 We can apply Polyaspartic coating in cold weather, unlike epoxy resin.

 Pros and Cons of Polyaspartic Garage Flooring

-Polyaspartic flooring can be used not only in garages and basements but outside use also, such as patios, sidewalks, and driveways.
+Polyaspartic flooring can be used not only on concrete garage floors and basements but outside use also, such as patios, sidewalks, and driveways.
 It can be applied in a variety of weather and temperature conditions, and dries quickly, which is why it is considered a superior product to use here in Colorado.
-It is extremely durable, dries hard but maintains some flexibility, and its impact and abrasion-resistant (4x more than epoxy).
+It is extremely durable, dries hard but maintains some flexibility, and is impact and abrasion-resistant (4x more than epoxy).
 This makes it great for commercial use as well.
-That is why polyaspartic coatings for garage floors are superior to epoxy.
+That is why polyaspartic coatings for garage floors are superior to epoxy and give you the best results for coating your garage floor.
 Epoxy vs polyaspartic – polyaspartic wins!

 And when using Polyaspartic coatings for garage floors, the color will not fade, chalk or yellow, even after a long time of exposure to UV rays – so your garage will look great for years.

-Polyaspartic is more expensive than epoxy, but it is a superior product, so that is to be expected.
+Although high-quality Polyaspartic may be more expensive than epoxy products, it is a superior product, so that is to be expected.
+Here in Colorado Springs, we have found that our prices are very comparable to epoxy flooring systems.
 And DIY applications can be tricky.
 Professional installation is recommended.

 Obviously, you don’t want to sink all that time and money for nothing, so make sure you have all the facts as you make your choice.
 You can apply either one of these coatings yourself, however, many people choose to hire a professional to avoid the risks of a job gone wrong.